ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

     from non-default PE installs.

 Access to non-default PE environments is controlled by the use of the `cpe` modules.
-These modules are typically loaded *after* you have restored a PrgEnv and will set your compile environment to match that in the other PE release.
+These modules are typically loaded *after* you have restored a PrgEnv and loaded all the other modules you need and will set your compile environment to match that in the other PE release.
 This means:

 - The compiler version will be switched to the one from the selected PE
-- Libraries (or modules) that are loaded by default will have their verison switched to the ones from the selected PE.
-Typically, this means that `cray-libsci` and `cray-mpich` are switched
+- Libraries (or modules) that are loaded will have their verison switched to the ones from the selected PE.

 Some things are not changed on loading the `cpe` module.
 In particular:

 - The default version of modules accessed by the `module` command are not updated to those in the specified PE.
-If you wish to use other modules in the PE release (e.g. `cray-fftw`, `cray-netcdf`) then you need to manually specify the version you want.
+You should ensure all modules are loaded *before* you load the `cpe` module to ensure all modules get switched to new versions.

 As noted above, you will also need to setup your environment to use non-default versions of HPE Cray libraries (including those changed by the `cpe` module) as